RustRover 2024.3 Help

 Run/debug configuration folders

-When there are many run/debug configurations of the same type, you can group them in folders, so they become easier to distinguish visually.
+When there are many run/debug configurations of the same type, you can group them in folders for easier access.

 Grouped run configurations